Closed Form Word Embedding Alignment: INTRODUCTION

 We then apply these methods to align various types of word embeddings, providing new ways to compare, translate, and build ensembles of them.
 We start by aligning data sets to themselves with various types of understandable noise; this provides a method to calibrate the error scores reported in other settings.
-We also demonstrate how these aligned embeddings perform on various synonym and analogy tests.
-In particular, these results are roughly maintained when measured across aligned embeddings, and averaging the vectors of corresponding aligned words improves results.
-Finally, we show aligning embeddings across different language corpuses can be used for basic translation tasks.
+We also demonstrate how these aligned embeddings perform on various synonym and analogy tests, whereas without alignment the performance is very poor.
+The results with scaling, translation, and weighting all consistently improve upon the results for only rotation as advocated by Smith \etal (2017)~\cite{SmithTHH17}.

-Ultimately, we believe this simple, closed form alignment mechanism between feature embeddings is a powerful tool that can be used well-beyond the simple examples we demonstrate its effectiveness on.
+Moreover, we show that we can boost embeddings, showing improved results when aligning various embeddings, and taking simple averages of the embedded words from different data sets.
+The results from these boosted embeddings provide the best known results for various analogy and synonym tests.
 More extensive use of ensembles should be possible, and it could be applied to a wider variety of data types where Euclidean feature embeddings are known, such as for graphs~\cite{DeepWalk,node2vec,CZC17,GF17,DCS17}, images~\cite{SIFT,SURF}, and for kernel methods~\cite{RR07,RR08}.